 Redundant or duplicate publication refers to the publication of a paper that overlaps substantially with one already published.
 Upon receipt, submitted manuscripts are screened for possible plagiarism or duplicate publication using Crossref Similarity Check.
 If a paper that might be regarded as duplicate or redundant had already been published in another journal or submitted for publication, the author should notify the fact in advance at the time of submission.
 Under these conditions, any such work should be referred to and referenced in the new paper.
 The new manuscript should be submitted together with copies of the duplicate or redundant material to the editorial committee.
 If redundant or duplicate publication is attempted or occurs without such notification, the submitted manuscript will be rejected immediately.
 If the editor was not aware of the violations and of the fact that the article had already been published, the editor will announce in the journal that the submitted manuscript had already been published in a duplicate or redundant manner, without seeking the author’s explanation or approval.

-It is possible to republish manuscripts if the manuscripts satisfy the conditions for secondary publication of the ICMJE Recommendations.
+It is possible to republish manuscripts if the manuscripts satisfy the conditions for secondary publication of the ICMJE Recommendations, available from: https://www.icmje.org/ as follows:

-Authorship credit should be based on (1) substantial contributions to conception and design, acquisition of data, and analysis and interpretation of data; (2) drafting the article or revising it critically for important intellectual content; (3) final approval of the version to be published; and (4) agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
-Authors should meet these four conditions.
+Authorship credit should be based on one’s contribution substantially to all four categories established by the International Committee of Medical Journal Editors (ICMJE): (1) substantial contributions to conception or design of the work, acquisition of data, and analysis and in-terpretation of data; (2) drafting the work or revising it critically for important intellectual content; (3) final approval of the version to be published; and (4) agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.

 • The contributions of all authors must be described.
-CiSE has adopted the CRediT Taxonomy (https://www.casrai.org/credit.html) to describe each author’s individual contributions to the work.
-The role of each author and ORCID number should be addressed in the title page.
+CiSE has adopted the CRediT Taxonomy (https://credit.niso.org/) to describe each author’s individual contributions to the work.
+The role of each author should be addressed on the title page.

 • Correction of authorship: Any requests for such changes in authorship (adding author(s), removing author(s), or re-arranging the order of authors) after the initial manuscript submission and before publication should be explained in writing to the editor in a letter or e-mail from all authors.
 This letter must be signed by all authors of the paper.
 A copyright assignment must be completed by every author.